 H1.
-Large domestic manufacturing companies can be clustered according to the compliance of environmental and financial accounting elements in their accounts with legal requirements.
+Large domestic manufacturing companies can be homogeneously grouped according to the compliance of environmental and financial accounting elements presented in their reports with legal requirements.

-Ván (2012) argued a decade ago that the level of regulation in Hungary is low with respect to environmental accounting.
+Ván (2012a) argued a decade ago that the level of regulation in Hungary is low with respect to environmental accounting.
 In Hungary, there is still no specific regulation in the field of environmental accounting.
 The Act C of 2000 on Accounting provides for the environmental activities of companies, but it basically refers to the minimum content of certain accounting documents.
 The legislators have set out disclosure requirements for certain elements of environmental accounting (Bosnyák-Simon, 2018), but the provisions contain references back to other legislation and are therefore not always clear.
 (A detailed overview of the legislative background is presented in Chapter 3 of this thesis.)